Lee Ufan: Outward-bound Spirit / The Road Towards Infinity (#2)

 Interestingly, the director of Galerie Nationale du Jeu de Paume who organized the exhibition was Daniel Abadi, who was one of the assistants to the general director of the 7th Paris Youth Biennale in 1971.
 The other assistant, Alfred Pacquement, would organize the large-scale solo exhibition of Lee's work at the Palace of Versailles in 2014.

-なAlthough having kept a certain distance from the United States For a long time, Lee and Mono-ha are evaluated highly in the U. S. market as well in recent years, with works exhibited frequently.
+Although having kept a certain distance from the United States for a long time, Lee and Mono-ha are evaluated highly in the U. S. market as well in recent years, with works exhibited frequently.
 The Solomon R. Guggenheim Museum held a solo exhibition in 2011.
 Lee's working fields expanded, encompassing Japan, Europe, Korea and the U.S.

 Over the years in Europe, Lee became aware that strength was necessary in his work.
 As he continued his practice, he further came to pursue cross-border openness, instead of dismissiveness, which embraces and coexists with various qualities such as classicalness and persistence, and impurity and inconsistency.
 In other words, he looked to universality that offers timeless forms or something that appears different every time one sees it--something like the force of life.